marinasjp/ese2-main/README.md

 ### 5.- Run Backend

 The backend is built on Flask and is used for the AFMFormats library.
+To install these, a tutorial can be found here: https://docs.python.org/3/installing/index.html.

 Run the Server.py file in the root directory of the project.
 This will enable the backend which is required for the processing of AFMFormats.